 - Information islands hinder your productivity and your ability to service your customers.

 - Information-conscious businesses are aware of where their islands are and work to remove and connect them.

-Look out for the second post in the series next week.
+The second post in the series is now available.